If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 • He was the son of James Wilson Adamson manufacturer & Provost of Forfar 1901-1907 and Rose Clarke.

-• Marriage*: James Adamson married Annabella Strachan Meiklejohn in 1908 at Australia, .2,3
+• Marriage*: Professor James Adamson Chair of Law Victoria University College Wellington New Zealand married Annabella Strachan Meiklejohn in 1908 at Australia, .2,3

 Professor James Adamson